Virtual Indigenous Student & Alumni Employment Gathering

 With Tracey Watkins

 "Are you interested in a law enforcement career?
 Do you want to be involved with enforcing over 90 acts and regulations that keep our country safe?
 We do that.
-We facilitate the flow of legitimate travelers and trade.
+We facilitate the flow of legitimate travellers and trade.
 We are a diverse workplace and are looking for analytical and career minded people of all ages, with strong communication skills and a commitment to service excellence.
 We want people who are ready to take on a new challenge every day.
 Are you ready?"

 Hamilton Health Sciences